The second one

 The walk

-Its lining-less construction type, makes this pair a perfect companion for a long walks in a hotter days of the year.
+The unlined design makes these shoes the perfect companion for long walks on warmer days of the year.

-It’s true that my focus was on the fit, but the design and construction type is rather cool, too.
-We both wear our pairs nowadays, sometimes even taking a walk together.
-I have to say, these pairs presents themselves pretty nicely.
-On one of those occasions, I took my camera with me to document that moment:
+It's true that I focused on the fit, but the design and craftsmanship are also quite nice.
+We both wear our pairs, sometimes even when we go for walks together.
+I have to admit, these pairs look pretty good.
+I even took my camera with me once to document the moment:

 Togetherness

-This is a unique privilege of a shoemaker.
-The ability of creating footwear, gives us the occasion for the original sense of togetherness.
+This is a unique aspect of the shoemaking profession.
+The skill of creating shoes gives us the opportunity for a primal sense of community.

-My mother’s were basic stitchdown construction, nothing really fancy.
-Keep in mind, though, that the initial idea was to get a test pair to check the comfort and the general fit.
-Hence, the design was never a priority there.
-That pair proven to withstand the test of time, since - after all these years - they still works and looks just fine.
+My mom's shoes were simple in design, nothing fancy.
+However, it's important to remember that the initial plan was to create a test pair to check comfort and overall fit.
+Therefore, design was never a priority.
+This pair has stood the test of time because—all these years later—they still work and look great.

-The shoes are completely lining-less.
-The cap toe and the heel counter part were used as pouches, to put the toe puff and the heel stiffener there securely.
+The shoes are completely unlined.
+The toe cap and heel counter serve as pockets for securely inserting a toe puff and heel stiffener.

-That heel design brought me a lot of praise from my fellow shoemakers back then.
-It was quite an idea and quite the achievement, indeed.
+This heel design earned me a lot of praise from my colleagues.
+It was a truly brilliant idea and quite an achievement.

 Previous